 Hence, a nation like Israel can surely use soft power to promote its narrative and improve its status in world politics.
 But in a soft power index of countries from around the world, Israel was ranked among the lowest in 2016, 27 out of 30, and in 2020 it was ranked 25 out 60.
-In contrast, and remarkably for such a small country, Israel’s perceived hard power is ranked very high: In 2018, it was ranked eighth in the world, alongside giants like Russia, China, and the United States (Nye 2011, 2).
+In contrast, and remarkably for such a small country, Israel’s perceived hard power is ranked very high: in 2018, it was ranked eighth in the world, alongside giants like Russia, China, and the United States (Nye 2011, 2).
 Still, Israel’s top decision makers recognize that the country cannot rely on its hard power alone and that the threat of civil organizations has added significantly to Israel’s soft power deficit.

 According to BDS, a letter signed by “452 civil society groups worldwide” launched a global and digital campaign “calling on the UN to assume its responsibility for investigating and eradicating Israeli apartheid, as it did with apartheid in Southern Africa.”
 Using soft tools and exploiting its nongovernmental status, BDS can, for example, damage how Israel is covered in the media, deter foreign tourists and foreign investors, discourage participants from attending its cultural events, and wage boycotts.

-By its definition, BDS’ global efforts involve deploying soft power tools only, and not hard power attacks.
+BDS’ global efforts involve deploying soft power tools only, and not hard power attacks.
 However, they still seek to inflict the kind of damage otherwise associated with hard power, mainly economic but even military—such as pushing Israel to withdraw from disputed lands.
 The boycott organizations also aim to divide Israeli society from within by mounting a bloc of international and internal pressure that could lead to domestic political instability.
 Israel’s position in the world and its international legitimacy are clearly BDS’s targets.
 Though there is no consensus in the literature, soft power can be defined as the power of a state to persuade others of, for example, its righteousness, or to influence them to act in ways that benefit its interests but without resorting to violence or economic sanctions.
-It can potentially strengthen a state’s diplomatic “maneuvering room” and its “global standing.”
+It can potentially strengthen a state’s diplomatic maneuvering room and its global standing.
 Therefore, because Israel’s strategic depth is narrow, it cannot rely only on its military force.

 Israel’s limited soft power and legitimacy

 Various public diplomacy studies on Israel’s global image by scholars and practitioners have shown that between 1948 and 1967, Israel was gaining soft power (Avraham 2009a, 2009b; Shenhav, Sheafer and Gabayn 2010, 146; Gilboa 2006; Levin 2014, 96).
 Israel’s Six Day War victory swept Western democracies around the world.
-The symbolic aspect of the unification of Jerusalem was covered sympathetically in Western media, and Israel clearly had the upper hand in the contest between Israel’s narrative and the Arab’s.
+The symbolic aspect of the unification of Jerusalem was covered sympathetically in Western media, and Israel clearly had the upper hand in the contest between Israel’s narrative and the Arabs’.
 While Israel’s message conveyed that it was ready for real peace, at the Arab Summit Conference in Khartoum in September of 1967, the Arabs flatly rejected any such idea in what is referred to as the three no’s: no to recognition; no to negotiation; no to peace ("Khartoum Resolution" 1967).
 The Arab League’s diplomatic failure deepened the understanding of and support for Israel and depicted the Arab world as the aggressors.
 After the 1967 victory, Israel was viewed as a reliable military power both by its neighbors and by the entire world.